"I'm lost in some distant part of the universe on a ship — a living ship — full of strange alien life forms..."

 You know what's cooler than a Cool Ship

 ?
 A cool organic

 ship.
 A ship that lives and grows and heals any space battle damage as you go.

-These ships can run the gamut from being completely non-intelligent (generally comparable to plants) to having animal like instincts (the crew often serves more as handlers than as pilots, in this case) or being completely intelligent and self aware.
-The last type tends to be viewed as female and often has a Spaceship Girl for an avatar.
+These ships can run the gamut from being completely non-intelligent (generally comparable to plants) to having animal like instincts (the crew often serves more as handlers than as pilots, in this case) or being completely intelligent and self aware

 The idea of a living ship also opens up plenty of story opportunities, simultaneously funny and serious.
 Imagine a show where the biological ship catches a cold, runs a fever, and keeps sneezing its occupants into space.